jekeblad/TVMazeter/README.md

 ### Styling
 All styling is done using css/scss and common html elements - If larger forms should be used, then maybe a library would be a better fit.
 The UI design has been made to fit both computers and handhelds with some media queries for styles targetting small screens.
+The app is missing accessibility adaptation (aria labelling etc) which could be a potential improvement.

 ### Data communication and management
 All data communication is done using React Query mainly for simpler caching, but also for abstracting away some error and state management.